Cape Verde

 Santiago

 Santiago is home to Cape Verde’s current capital and its UNESCO world heritage listed former capital.
 It is an island rich in history including its former role as the main slave trading port between Africa, Europe and America.
-You can still see the first fort built by the Europeans in west Africa.
+You can still see the first fort built by the Europeans in West Africa.
 Elsewhere on the island there is some nice hiking through mountains and mango and coconut groves to a waterfall where you can take a dip.

 Ribeira de Paul, Santo Antao